unixorn/tumult.plugin.zsh/README.md

 * mkdmg - Makes a .dmg file from a directory
 * mkicns - Creates an .icns file from an image file
 * osx-frontmost-app - Shows what application is Frontmost.
-* pbcurl - Indent clipboard text four spaces and update pboard with result.
-With `-o`, write result to standard output instead of to the pboard.
+* pbcurl - curl the address in the clipboard.
 From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
-* pbindent - Run sed(1) on the contents of the clipboard and put the result back on the clipboard.
-All sed options and arguments are supported.
-From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
+* pbindent - Indent the contents of the clipboard 4 spaces.
+With -o, write result to standard output instead of to the clipboard From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * pbsed - Run sed(1) on the contents of the clipboard and put the result back on the clipboard.
 All sed options and arguments are supported.
 From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * screen-resolution - Display the screen resolution
 * set-osx-hostname - Set the OS X name of your machine.
 No, `sudo hostname newname` isn't enough if you want the new name to be visible on the network for things like File or Screen sharing.